CDU-HIT238/slides/week4/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ### Research Methods
 * Overall well done
+* You only need one method - you don't have time to do everything
 * Could be more specific
 	* How do you want to conduct the research?
 	* What are your survey questions?